Dusoye/DUVResults/README.md

 - Race Location: Location where the race took place
 - Elevation Gain: Total elevation gain of the race course in meters
 - Elevation Gain per KM: Average elevation gain per kilometer for the race
-- Finishers: String representation of total finishers, including breakdown by gender
 - Total Finishers: Total number of runners who completed the race
 - Male Finishers: Number of male runners who completed the race
 - Female Finishers: Number of female runners who completed the race